meejah/magic-wormhole-protocols/dilated-file-transfer.md

 This indicates an offer to send two files, one in `"project/README"` and the other in `"project/src/hello.py"`.
 A client can consider the "base" name as suggestion, of course.
-On the flip side, a privacy-conscious sending application could offer to randomize the name when sending.
+On the flip side, a privacy-conscious sending application could offer to randomize the name when sending (or at least use something other than the on-filesystem name).

 In Haskell, this might look like: